If you decide to format your hard drive, you may wonder if it will remember bad files after formatting. Sectors (damaged sectors).

 In fact, a format might "clear" whether a problematic sector is corrupted or not, and give you back sectors that seemed corrupted but were not, but you will not be able to recover the really corrupted sectors by formatting the disk.

-But remember that bad sectors on hard drives are usually a good thingnotice to replace them, in order not to lose your data, since the format will not stop the sliding progress of your disk.
+Remember, however, that damaged hard disk partitions are usually a good warning for replacing them so you do not lose your data, since the format will not stop your drive's slider.